Disability Living Allowance

-Disability Living Allowance can only be claimed for children aged under 16, it has been abolished for all new claims from people aged between 16 and 65.
+Disability Living Allowance can only be claimed for children aged under 16, it has been abolished for all new claims from people aged between 16 and state pension age.
 Any new claim for this age group should be for Personal Independence Payment instead.

-Current claimants of Disability Living Allowance aged between 16 and 65 will be reassessed for Personal Independence Payment when they have a change in circumstances, when their current award comes up for review, or for indefinite awards this is being done on a postcode basis in great britain and a random selection basis in Northern Ireland.
+Current claimants of Disability Living Allowance aged between 16 and state pension age will be reassessed for Personal Independence Payment when they have a change in circumstances, when their current award comes up for review, or for indefinite awards this is being done on a postcode basis in great Britain and a random selection basis in Northern Ireland.

 What is Disability Living Allowance

 Disability Living Allowance (DLA) is a tax-free benefit for disabled children (physical or mental disabilities) and adults to help with extra costs you may have because you're disabled.

 Disability Living Allowance has two parts called 'components':

 - a care component - if you need help looking after yourself or supervision to keep safe.

 - a mobility component - if you can't walk or need help getting around.

 Some people will be entitled to get just one component; others may get both.

 The care component and mobility component are paid at different rates depending on how your disability affects you.
 For more information see DLA care component and DLA mobility component.